 What is Edo glass ?

-The catalog of exhibits for Japan’s 1st National Industrial Exhibition in 1877 records the names of Kyubei Kagaya and his son Yasutaro Kumasaki.
-In 1879, the Tokyo Glass Producers Association – the predecessor of the present TOBU Glass Industry Co-operative Association of Japan – was founded.
-Traditional techniques have been passed down from generation to generation, and in 2014, Edo Glassware was designated as a traditional craft.
+The catalog of exhibits for Japan's First National Industrial Exhibition in 1877 lists items by Kagaya and his son Yasutaro KUMASAKI.
+In 1879, the Tokyo Glass Producers Association, the predecessor of the present TOBU Glass Industry Co-operative Association of Japan, was founded.
+Traditional techniques have been passed down from generation to generation and Edo glassware was designated as a Traditional Craft in 2014.

 General Production Process

-The manufacturing of Edo Glassware was modernized in the Meiji period (1868-1912); however, the basic manufacturing techniques date back to the Edo period.
-The Shinagawa Glass Works, a government factory in Tokyo, adopted Western-style manufacturing technology that had been introduced in the early Meiji period, and this became the driving force for development.
+The production of Edo glassware was modernized in the Meiji period (1868-1912), though basic manufacturing techniques date back to the Edo period (1603-1868).
+The Shinagawa Glass Works, a government factory in Tokyo, adopted Western-style manufacturing technology that had been introduced in the early Meiji period, and became the driving force for development.
 The raw materials of glass are mainly silica sand, soda ash, lime, potassium, lead oxide, and other additives.
-These materials have been used since the Edo period and are still used today, which confirms the traditional ways have been faithfully handed on.
+These materials have been used since the Edo period, demonstrating that the traditions are being kept alive.

-The production process of Edo Glassware is mostly carried out by hand and high-temperature control and timing are very important, requiring considerable skill to make such delicate glasswork.
-The garasu-dane molten glass is especially heavy and needs the cooperation of several artisans to carefully remove the crucible from the furnace.
+Most of the production process of Edo glassware is done by hand.
+High-temperature control and timing are very important and considerable skill is required to make such delicate glasswork.
+The garasu-dane or molten glass is especially heavy and needs the group effort of several artisans to carefully remove the crucible from the furnace.

-Molten glass is spooled at the end of a blowpipe, which is rotated while blowing air by mouth to create a bubble, ready for shaping with tongs and other tools; the glass is kept malleable by periodically heating in the furnace.
-This process is repeated until the desired shape is formed, and the master artisan expresses their unique vision by playing with the design, subtlety, uniformity, and balance of the piece.
+Molten glass is spooled at the end of a blowpipe, which is rotated while the artisan's mouth blows air to create a bubble.
+Tongs and other tools will shape the bubble.
+The glass is kept malleable by periodically being heated in the furnace.
+This process is repeated until the desired shape is formed.
+The artisan expresses their unique vision by playing with the design, subtlety, and uniformity of the piece.

-- 5. Stretching Soft glass is placed in a receptacle mold and stretched to shape from above by using a spatula.
-In this technique as well, a skilled craftsman’s intuition is tested to the limit.
+Soft glass is placed in a mold and stretched to shape from above using a spatula.
+In this technique as well, the craftsman's intuition is put to the test.

-Glass is poured into a fixed external shape such as a wooden or metal mold to give shape to the piece.
-In mold-blowing, air is blown into the glass, but unlike free-blowing which allows the creation of a totally free form shape, a standardized shape can be created many times.
-A stand is attached to finish.
+Glass is poured into a wooden or metal mold to give shape to the piece.
+For the technique of mold-blowing, air is blown into the glass, but unlike free-blowing which allows the creation of a totally free form, a standardized shape can be created many times.
+Any unnecessary parts are removed and the item is complete.

-The temperature of the glass just after shaping is very high, and if it is allowed to cool too quickly, the glass will crack and break.
-Glass has a temperature known as the annealing point, which is about 500ºC; around this temperature, strains are likely to occur as the glass cools, and to prevent cracking requires an annealing kiln.
-At first a temperature of 500ºC or so is held for a time and then the temperature is gradually lowered over a period of at least half a day until completely cool; this process makes the glass outstandingly durable.
+The temperature of the glass just after shaping is very high, and if allowed to cool too quickly, the glass will crack and break.
+Glass has a temperature known as the annealing point, which is about 500ºC (about 932℉).
+Around this temperature, strains are likely to occur as the glass cools, and an annealing kiln is required to prevent cracking.
+At first a temperature of around 500ºC is held for a time and then the temperature is gradually lowered over a period of at least half a day until completely cool.
+This process makes the glass outstandingly durable.

-Finally items are polished, finished, and inspected before dispatching to department stores, directly managed stores, or individual customers.
-It is fascinating to think that such a wide range of different products like tableware, sake drinking sets, or flower vases, are all made from the same basic ingredients and blown or shaped to meet so many different daily needs.
-At present, some workshops have their own showroom annexes, allowing the general public to directly see, handle, and enjoy the products.
+Finally, items are polished, finished, and inspected before being sent to department stores, directly managed stores, or individual customers.
+A wide variety of different products like tableware, sake drinking sets, or flower vases are all made from the same basic ingredients and shaped to meet so many different daily needs.
+Currently, some workshops have their own showroom annexes which allow the general public to directly see and handle the products.

 See more Other crafts